-If you wish to remove a tab from a particular group, then right-click on the desired tab and select the Remove from group option.
-Do keep in mind that the tab will still remain open inside the browser, it’s just that you have removed it from its group.
+If you wish to remove a tab from a particular group, right-click the desired tab and select the Remove from Group option.
+Remember that the tab will remain open inside the browser; it’s just that you have removed it from its group.

 Delete a Tab Group

-If you have tens of tabs opened inside a group, then manually removing them one at a time would prove too time-consuming.
+If you have tens of tabs opened inside a group, manually removing them one at a time would be too time-consuming.
 Hence a much better approach will be to dismantle the group altogether.
 In this regard, there exist two different methods.

-- If you wish to delete the group but want to keep all its tabs still opened inside Chrome, then right-click on the desired group and select the Ungroup option.
+- If you wish to delete the group but keep all its tabs open inside Chrome, right-click on the desired group and select the Ungroup option.

-- On the other hand, if you wish to destroy the group and close all its associated tabs as well, then right on the group and choose the Close Group option.
+- On the other hand, if you wish to destroy the group and close all its associated tabs, then right on the group and choose the Close Group option.

-So this was all from this guide on chrome’s tab group feature that was recently introduced.
-We have listed all the required instructions, right from creating a new group, to adding and removing tabs from it and even deleting the entire group.
+So this was all from this guide on Chrome’s tab group feature that was recently introduced.
+We have listed all the required instructions, from creating a new group to adding and removing tabs and even deleting the entire group.

-While this feature is also available on Chrome’s Android build, however, as of now, there exists no option to distinguish those groups from one other, as you cannot label them or assign them colors.
-Fortunately, both these options are available on the PC variant and they seem to do their job quite effectively.
+While this feature is also available on Chrome’s Android build, as of now, there is no option to distinguish those groups from one another, as you cannot label them or assign them colors.
+Fortunately, both these options are available on the PC variant, and they seem to do their job quite effectively.

 With that said, since I usually have a plentitude of opened tabs, this feature has managed to spell out a clutter-free UI/UX browsing experience.
 And I guess most of our readers would echo this thought as well.
 The feature was in demand for quite a long and was already available in the Firefox browser.

 We would love to hear your opinions on this, do drop in your views in the comments section below.